ChrisDeFreitas/objectLite/README.md

  ## Why create a new module?
  I have used TaffyDB and json-table-lite, both met different needs.
 Over time my needs grew to require a module that combined and expanded on both.
 I hope this module is simple to use, flexible, and above all maintainable.

  Also note, realmDB is a very good option if you can manage the license/pricing and complexity.
+And there are also the browser based databases: <a href='https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API'>IndexedDB API</a> and <a href='https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage'>Window.localStorage</a>

 ## ToDo